 Along with finding fleas and flea droppings, other symptoms you may notice in your dog include:

 - Inflammation (reddening of the skin)

 - Dry, scruffy patches over the base of the tail

 Serious flea infestations can also lead to further problems and symptoms such as:

 - Tapeworm infection

 - Pale gums, which can be a sign of anemia

 If you find any signs of fleas, ticks, or worms in your pet, it’s important to act quickly.
 These parasites can transmit diseases not only to pets in your household but also to humans.
 Flea treatment for dogs can seem a daunting task, so we’ve broken things down into three key steps below.

 Firstly, it’s important to treat your pets and their immediate environment all year round to prevent fleas in the first place.
 Just because you can’t see the fleas doesn’t mean they aren’t there.
 PURINA TOTAL CARE provides flea treatment products in a number of oral or topical formulations available to control fleas on your dog:

-- Total Care Flea Shampoos: only will kill fleas on contact but have no residual effect.
+Total Care Flea Shampoos: not only will kill fleas on contact but have no residual effect.